artificialsolutions/teneo-web-chat/README.md

 ### Deploy to Heroku
-If you are looking for a quick way to interact with your bot using this web chat UI but you don't have a website to host it yet, you can deploy it to Heroku.
+If you are looking for a quick way to interact with your bot using Teneo Web Chat but you don't have a website to host it yet, you can deploy it to Heroku.
 Click the button below to create a new Heroku app that hosts the web chat:

 [![Deploy Branch](https://www.herokucdn.com/deploy/button.svg?classes=heroku)](https://heroku.com/deploy?template=https://github.com/artificialsolutions/teneo-web-chat/tree/extensions)